-One of the strongest recommendations for virtually all radio stations with personalities is to drop the news.
-At least, news as it’s typically presented.
-Reading a story that’s more likely to be read in print than read on the air is terribly boring.
+One of the most vital recommendations is to drop the news as it’s typically presented.
+Reading a story that’s more likely to be read in print than reading on the air is terribly boring.
 It drives away listeners.
-Instead, we recommend radio stations ditch the facts and instead tell more stories.
+Instead, we recommend radio stations ditch the facts and tell more stories.

 This article explains why personality-oriented stations should ditch the facts in favor of using the information as an opportunity to tell stories.
 Including: